Why safe roads matter

-- Roundabouts - time and time again, roundabouts have proven safer than stop signs or signals at an intersection.
-Roundabouts work by slowing the speed of motorists and directing all traffic in one direction so that if a crash does happen, impact speed is likely to be low and the angle of collision is less severe by avoiding dangerous 'T-bone' crashes.
+- Roundabouts have been proven to be safer than stop signs or signals at an intersection.
+Roundabouts work by slowing down vehicles and directing all traffic in one direction - if a crash does happen it is usually less severe.

-- Flexible barriers such as wire rope barriers prevent cars from running off the road or into oncoming traffic.
-If a collision does occur, it is with the barrier rather than a solid object beside the road or oncoming vehicle.
-The barrier is forgiving and absorbs much of the force, reducing the impact to the human body and allowing the vehicle to come to a gradual standstill.
-Flexible barriers have successfully reduced the number or run-off-road crashes by 80-90%, largely in regional Victoria.
+- Flexible barriers, such as wire rope barriers, prevent cars from running off the road or into oncoming traffic.
+If a collision does occur, it is with the barrier rather than a solid object beside the road or an oncoming vehicle.
+The barrier absorbs much of the force reducing the impact and allowing the vehicle to come to a gradual standstill.
+Flexible barriers have successfully reduced the number fatalities and serious injuries from sustained from run-off-road crashes by 80-90%, largely in regional Victoria.

-- Tactile surfaces are raised or grooved patters along a road, to provide motorists with an audible warning that their vehicle is straying from the travel lane, usually as a result of the drive being drowsy or distracted.
+- Tactile surfaces are raised or grooved patterns along a road, to provide motorists with an audible warning that their vehicle is going off the road.
+This usually happens when a driver is drowsy or distracted.

 Evaluations of SSRIP so far show: